 Happily, our engineer hiring process has worked really well.
 Over the years, the take-home assignment has become fairly fine-tuned.
 In fact, we extend offers to about 40% of people we interview based on how they completed the assignment.
 We’ve found it to be a great way to put candidates on the right track and make the process more efficient.

 Our method isn’t perfect, but we strive to appreciate and respect everyone’s time.
 And we’re always trying to make the process even better.
 We request anonymous feedback from those who have gone through the initial phone call, and we’ve gotten some great responses that help to make the interview process better for everyone.

-Hope you enjoyed a peek into our recruiting process.
-Follow us @dox_engineering if you'd like to be notified about updates to this blog.
+Hope you enjoyed a peek at our recruiting process.
+Follow us @dox_engineering if you'd like to be notified of updates to this blog.

 Thank you Hannah Frank for the illustrations.